 This is a basic understanding that the flight time directly depends upon the battery power capacity.
 Flight time has a direct proportion to the capacity of the battery.
-Flight time varies by the different types of drones, weather conditions and different tasks that the drone is carrying out.
+Flight time varies by the different types of drones, weather conditions, and different tasks that the drone is carrying out.

-A drone with a 2400 mAh can give a flight time of up to 25 minutes depending upon the flying style of the user.
+A drone with 2400 mAh can give a flight time of up to 25 minutes depending upon the flying style of the user.
 Flight time also depends on the weather condition where there is a lot of wind.
-It's hard for a 2400mAh battery to get fully charge if it drains out too quickly.
+It's hard for a 2400mAh battery to get fully charged if it drains out too quickly.

 However, the power of a battery fades with time, and it is critical to keep the battery in excellent condition by maintaining it properly.
 A battery that isn't properly maintained may stop charging effectively after just a few months.

 Lithium batteries are known to be more efficient compared to other types of batteries, so it is used in many drones.
-Lithium batteries are rechargeable and lightweight that suits the drone perfectly where energy is consumed quickly.
+Lithium batteries are rechargeable and lightweight which suits the drone perfectly where energy is consumed quickly.

 Battery technology has been developing to make them more efficient, but they also produce a lot of heat.
 Flight time is affected as the battery heats up because as it gets hotter, the drone needs to work harder to fly, which reduces flight time.

-In easy words, the flight time of the drone is inversely proportional to the weight of the drone.
+In easy words, the flight time of the drone is inversely proportional to its weight of the drone.
 The idea behind this is that if you have a larger and heavier drone, then more power will be needed to lift it off the ground, and therefore a bigger battery will be required as well.